iamZIKO/Task/README.md

 # About

-The repository of the task "AppFactory"
+This is the repository of the task "AppFactory"

-## Why?
+## Why did I do this?

-This was the task of the "vacation"
+This was the task of the "vacation".

 ### FEATURES!